OpenSwitchNOS/openswitch-ops/docs/layer3_interface_cli.md

 `[no] routing`

 #### Description
-The command enables/disables the routing for the interface.
+Enable/disable routing for the interface.

 #### Authority
 Admin.